OSGConnect/tutorial-matlab-HelloWorld/README.md

 ### Compilation

-*OSG connect does not have a license to use the MATLAB compiler*.
+*The machines on the OSPool does not have a license to use the MATLAB compiler*.
 On a Linux server with a MATLAB license, invoke the compiler `mcc`.
 We turn off all graphical options (`-nodisplay`), disable Java (`-nojvm`), and instruct MATLAB to run this application as a single-threaded application (`-singleCompThread`):

     mcc -m -R -singleCompThread -R -nodisplay -R -nojvm hello_world.m